zuyan9/ha-dji-power-ble/docs/accessory-controls.md

 | Car recharge power, car charge power, car voltage | Car to station, station to car, and vehicle voltage |
 | Grid power, grid voltage | Grid-connection output |

+Recognized accessories:
-Recognized accessories are the Car Power Outlet to SDC Power Cable (12V/24V), the Solar Panel Adapter Module (MPPT), the 1kW Car Charger, the 1.8kW Solar/Car Charger, and the SDC to PoE Power Cable.
+- Car Power Outlet to SDC Power Cable (12V/24V)

-The station does not identify an input's physical connector.
+- Solar Panel Adapter Module (MPPT)
+- 1kW Car Charger
+- 1.8kW Solar/Car Charger
+- SDC to PoE Power Cable

 Inputs are numbered within their kind in the station's order: the 1.8 kW charger lists its dedicated solar input before its shared Car/Solar input.
 Input sensors are added when the station first reports that input.
 While the accessory stays attached, an input that carries no power reads 0 W and its voltage is unknown.
 All accessory sensors become unavailable when the accessory is removed.

 ## Car chargers